EpicCash/epic-payment-processor/README.md

 You use a browser to access the epipay QRcode generator.
 It is configured to accept the following URL formats:

 https://epipay.epiccash.com - allows manual entry of receive address, invoice/memo,  amount, and local currency.
 These values will reset after you generate the QRcode.
-Currency defaults to USD.

 https://epipay.epiccash.com?receive_address - use this form of URL with a query string and it will make your receive address persistent between code generations.
 This is good for merchants to have running on a spare phone or tablet at checkout so all they have to do between transactions is update the invoice and amount without re-entering the receive address.
 Currency defaults to USD.